Nadler likens Trump to 'dictator,' threatens Barr with contempt after hearing boycott

 He added: “We’re not getting that opportunity today because the stunt and circus continues over here.”

 Nadler and Collins delivered their opening remarks to an empty chair Thursday, representing where Barr would have sat.
-Rep. Steve Cohen, D-Tenn., who showed up with a KFC bucket, left a prop chicken in that chair.
+Rep. Steve Cohen, D-Tenn., who showed up with a KFC bucket and was seen enjoying the fried chicken, left a prop chicken by that chair.

 “Chicken Barr should have shown up today and answered questions,” Cohen told reporters later Thursday morning.